 Your smile is one of the first things people notice about you.
 So naturally, you want it to be as perfect as possible.
 However, before you go ahead and make a consultation at your dentist, make sure you know the difference between cosmetic dentistry and restorative dentistry.

-To put it plainly, restorative dentistry is the process of restoring your mouth and your overall health.
-Cosmetic dentistry, on the other hand, is more about the cosmetic aspect of it and improves the alignment, color, shape, and size of the client’s teeth.
+To put it plainly, restorative dentistry focuses on repairing damaged or missing teeth to support oral health and long-term dental health.
+Cosmetic dentistry, on the other hand, is more about appearance and improves the alignment, color, shape, and size of the client’s teeth.
+In practice, dental care can include restorative procedures that rebuild function as well as cosmetic treatments that enhance how a smile looks.

 Cosmetic Dentistry